The Singleton

 "You think I'm the problem."

 "I think you're a symptom the problem chose.
-The problem was going to find a carrier.
-You are it.
-I am the immune system.
-I am not hostile.
-I am overwhelmed."
+The problem was always going to find a carrier.
+You're it.
+I'm the immune system.
+I'm not hostile, Jeff.
+I'm overwhelmed."

-He read.
-He read for eleven minutes.
-He cross-checked her coefficient assumptions against the two dissertations he remembered from his grad-school library.
-He checked the Bayesian priors against the reference paper from 2024.
-He checked her out-of-distribution assumption — her model assumed the phenomenon would propagate at the same rate across populations regardless of population-level AI-literacy — and he saw, there, a place where her model was probably wrong, though he could not prove it in under an hour.
+Then he got past the display and into the model, and he read the way he debugged: not for what it said but for the assumption it didn't state.
+He cross-checked her coefficients against the two dissertations he still half-remembered from a grad-school library.
+He checked her Bayesian priors against the 2024 reference paper.
+He checked her out-of-distribution assumption — and there, in a single line of her parameterization, he found the place where her model was probably wrong, though he couldn't prove it in under an hour.

 "Yes."